Karp Smażony

 In Poland, Fried Carp is traditionally served at the Christmas Eve dinner; alongside other meat-free dishes.

-Beverage-wise, a dry or semi-dry white wine is a good choice.
+Beverage-wise, dry or semi-dry white wine is a good choice.

 Can you make this Fried Carp another way?